 The loose “story” concerns a writer who is suspended in the realm between life and death, reliving the night he shot his partner in the head during a drunken, drug-addled game of Russian roulette.
 The tragedy is taken from the life of Burroughs, who purportedly shot his wife in the head at a party while performing what he called their “William Tell” act.
 The Woman puts a highball glass on her head as a target, as Burroughs’s wife is said to have done.
 In the film, the glass flickers interchangeably with a green apple.

 Unfortunately, the operatic work is much more cohesive and effective in its album version, which was released in 2023.
-The mix achieved in recording makes the many layers of Black Lodge more legible.
+Listening to the recording after seeing the screening, I realized I would have preferred a showing without the live element altogether.
+The performances on the album and the effectiveness of the mix helped make the layers of Black Lodge more emotionally legible.
 Timur is an exceptional performer who has worked in the border space between opera and industrial rock, glam rock, and metal for some time, and though he endeavored to sell the music onstage, I found I was not watching him.
 The instrumentalists were split up and focused on staying in time with the film, which robbed their performance of electricity.

 Following the film and parsing the supertitles took the majority of my attention.
 The libretto, by Anne Waldman, is dense.
 There is a lot of telling (rather than showing) in Timur’s part, and that robs the piece of its impact.

 Little has an extensive oeuvre blending rock and metal with classical and operatic idioms, but the combination here didn’t deliver.
 More so than other rock genres, metal tends to spend more time on instrumentals than lyrics.
 Metal instrumentals, at their best, create a sense of physical disturbance in a listener, which the subject matter of Black Lodge calls for.
 But with so much text, the trappings of metal became a delivery system for the libretto.
-That thick guitar distortion should wake fears of the devil, along with wonder at the virtuosic metrical modulations.
+In other words, if you’re bringing metal, I’m not going to be happy until you to wake the fear of the devil in my heart with some truly heinous metrical modulations.

 Despite incorporating horror elements throughout, the uncanny valley was nowhere to be found in Black Lodge.
 It was obvious that an amputated finger belonged to a mannequin.
 When the Man was stuck with pointed rods in some wicked medical procedure, there was neither blood nor a sense of threat.